 Does making gravy scare you?
 I have to admit it scared me for years and true confession, my husband always made the gravy until recently when I finally decided I could do it!
 How hard could it be.
 I quickly discovered that making easy perfect gravy was totally doable.

-How to Make Gravy
+How to Make Gravy without Meat Juices.

-First, start with your fat, either butter or pan drippings and get it hot in a pan.
-If you are using butter, allow it to melt slowly.
-You don’t want to burn your butter.
+- Place either butter or pan drippings in a pan and get them hot.
+If you are using butter, allow it to melt slowly, you don’t want to burn your butter.

 - Slowly pour the stock into the fat and flour mixture.
 Don’t pour it all in at once or you will end up with lumps.
 Stir as you pour.

 How do I save the turkey drippings?

 Fat is the essential ingredient of perfect gravy.
 If you are roasting a turkey or roast you will end up with quite a bit of fat in the roasting pan.
 This is your key to amazing gravy.
 DON’T POUR IT DOWN THE DRAIN!

 Allow the drippings to cool in the roasting pan after you have removed the meat to allow it to sit for several minutes.
 Strain the drippings in a strainer over a bowl or saucepan.
 Discard what is left in the strainer.
 Now use what is in the bowl as the fat in your gravy.
 Depending on how much seasoning you used on your meat, you may or may not need to season the gravy.